micmejia/bible-dump/AMPC/John/John 3.md

-Jesus answered, I assure you, most solemnly I tell you, unless a man is born of water and [[^a]even] the Spirit, he cannot [ever] enter the kingdom of God.
+Jesus answered, I assure you, most solemnly I tell you, unless a man is born of water and [even] the Spirit, he cannot [ever] enter the kingdom of God.